 Some of you may remember the familiar faces of little Ashton and mum Natasha from last year’s Light Up Xmas Appeal.

-At just five days old, Ashton was diagnosed with Congenital Acute Myeloid Leukemia (AML) – a cancer of the blood and bone marrow.
+At just five days old, Ashton was diagnosed with Congenital Acute Myeloid Leukaemia (AML) – a cancer of the blood and bone marrow.
 This cancer is so rare that it impacts only one in five million babies.

 “We couldn’t believe it.
 We had no idea you could be born with such a terrible disease, but there we were,” said Ashton’s mum, Natasha.